biraj-pickcel/docker-setup-docs/README.md

 **Note: You need to have an internet connection for the installation steps.**

-- Install `curl` & `ifconfig` (for knowing the IP address of your network in case you don't know it already.)
+- Install `curl`, `git` & `ifconfig` (for knowing the IP address of your network in case you don't know it already.)

   ```
-  sudo apt-get install curl net-tools
+  sudo apt-get install curl git net-tools
   ```

 - Make sure that Node.js & Docker are installed.